yellowdog/python-examples/README.md

 The dry-run is useful for inspecting the results of all the processing that's been performed.
 To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.

-Note that the generated JSON form is a consolidated form of exactly what will be submitted to the API, so will differ in some ways from the JSON form ingested by `yd-submit`.
-Also, in actual API submissions, the Work Requirement and Task Groups are submitted first, and Tasks are added in a subsequent call, so the unified JSON document is just a convenience.
+Note that the generated JSON is a consolidated form of exactly what will be submitted to the API, so will differ in some ways from the JSON form ingested by `yd-submit`.
+Also, in actual API submissions, the Work Requirement and Task Groups are submitted first, and Tasks are added in subsequent calls, so the unified JSON document is just for convenience.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.